The Century (apartment building): Upper stories

 The 16th through 19th stories are designed as "transitional stories" and contain cantilevered terraces with Art Deco chevron designs on their balustrades.
 Above the 19th story rise the towers, which are mostly clad in tan brick.
 The corners of each tower contain light-brown bands, while the four center windows on each of the towers' elevations contain geometric brick patterns.
 The windows in the towers are similar to those on the lower floors.
 On Central Park West, some of the original ornamentation has been removed at the 20th and 21st stories.

 Above the 30th story of each of the apartment towers is a water tower with vertical buttresses.
 There are concrete slabs with vertical grooves on each side of either water tower.
 The northern tower's northwest corner and the southern tower's southwest corner also contain horizontal grooves.
-The southern tower's groves were removed at some point and subsequently restored.
+The southern tower's grooves were removed at some point and subsequently restored.
 Promotional materials for the Century proclaimed: "Towers, roofs and terraces make the building as interesting from the air as from the street".